jgrassler/crowbar/doc/barclamp.md

     done
   systemctl restart crowbar
   }

 ```

-We will make heavy use of the `Cpatch`, `Fpatch` and `sync_crowbar` commands
+We will make heavy use of the `reposync_crowbar` command thus defined in the
-thus defined in the following sections.
+following sections.
 A short explanation of the three:

-* `Fpatch` will apply your whole fork against `/opt/dell` using `patch(1)`.
+`reposync_crowbar` will apply your whole fork against `/opt/dell` using
+`patch(1)` and sync Crowbar's runtime state with what is now in /opt/dell.
 You
-  use this command to apply the current state of your fork to a freshly
+use this command to apply the current state of your fork to a freshly installed
-  installed Crowbar node.
-This command may cause merge conflicts.
-If this
+Crowbar node.
+This command may cause merge conflicts which you will have to
-  happens, resolve them before doing anything else.

-* `Cpatch` will apply the latest commit in `/root/crowbar-openstack` to
-  `/opt/dell` (use this after each new commit).
-This command may cause merge
-  conflicts.
-If this happens, resolve them before doing anything else.

-* `sync_crowbar` will make any updated state in `/opt/dell` appear in the
-  running Crowbar instance.
-Run this after every change, no matter how minor,
-  in `/opt/dell`.
+resolve before proceeding.
+They usually happen due to a very out of date topic
+branch.
+While you can resolve them in /opt/dell you are better off rebasing
+your `crowbar-openstack` fork against upstream and applying the result to a
+fresh Crowbar node.
+Also, you will find a backup copy of /opt/dell in
+/opt/dell.orig if a merge conflict does occur.

 Using patches against `/opt/dell` may seem a bit over-the-top at first since
 one could simply copy files back and forth or use `barclamp_install` on your